casey/filepack/README.md

 ```

 These lints cover issues such as non-portable paths which are illegal on
-Windows filesystems, paths which would conflict on case-insensitive
+Windows file systems, paths which would conflict on case-insensitive file
-filesystems, and inclusion of junk files such as `.DS_Store`.
+systems, and inclusion of junk files such as `.DS_Store`.

 Lofty Ambitions
 ---------------